graphprotocol/contracts/packages/issuance/contracts/eligibility/RewardsEligibilityOracle.md

 ## Overview

-The contract operates on a "deny by default" principle - all indexers are initially ineligible for rewards until their eligibility is explicitly renewed by an authorized oracle.
-Once eligibility is renewed, indexers remain eligible for a configurable period before their eligibility expires and needs to be renewed again.
+The contract operates on a "deny by default" principle - indexers are not eligible for rewards until their eligibility is explicitly validated by an authorized oracle.
+(See edge case below for extremely large eligibility periods.)
+After eligibility is initially validated or renewed, indexers remain eligible for a configurable period before their eligibility expires and needs to be renewed again.
+We generally refer to all validation as "renewal" for simplicity.

+**Very large eligibility period edge case**: If the eligibility period is set to an extremely large value that exceeds the current block timestamp relative to the genesis block, all indexers (including those who have never been registered) will be considered eligible.
+This is an edge case; if configured with an eligibility period that includes the genesis block, all indexers are eligible.

 ## Key Features